neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The no-slip condition on the solid surface, and the symmetry condition on the $y=0$ surface, are clear in [velocity_cht].
-The pressure loss is highest in the gap along the $\theta=7.5^\circ$ boundary due to the imposition of no-slip conditions on both sides of the half-gap width due to limitations in NekRS's boundary conditions.
-Therefore, these pressure predictions are likely to change once NekRS's symmetry conditions are expanded to non-$x$/$y$/$z$ aligned surfaces.
+The pressure loss is highest in the gap along the $\theta=7.5^\circ$ boundary due to the imposition of no-slip conditions on both sides of the half-gap width.

 !bibtex bibliography